-It's estimated that around one million abortions take place annually and more than 51 million abortions have been performed in the U.S. since 1973 (based on accumulative data from the two primary sources of U.S. abortion statistics – Centers for Disease Control and Guttmacher Institute).
+It's estimated that fewer than one million abortions take place annually and more than 55 million abortions have been performed in the U.S. since 1973, based on accumulative data from the two primary sources of U.S. abortion statistics - U.S. Centers for Disease Control (CDC) and the Guttmacher Institute.

-The lack of uniform, mandatory abortion reporting for all 50 states hampers the CDC's ability to accurately report the number of abortions performed in the U.S, as evidenced in the 1998 to 2010 reports.
+Unfortunately, the lack of mandatory abortion reporting for all 50 states hampers the CDC's ability to accurately report the number of abortions performed in the U.S.

-- Nearly 20 percent of abortions are chemical; 80 percent are surgical
+- Nearly 75 percent of abortions are surgical

 - 44 percent of women who had abortions in the U.S. had at least one previous abortion

-- Almost half of abortions are among women and teens 24-years old and younger
+- 41 percent of abortions are among women and teens 24-years old and younger